What exactly is permafrost?

 In this flyover video, you can see how this continuously frozen layer of soil under the Arctic region is thawing.

 Permafrost is loaded with methane.
-Currently, there’s only about 5 gigatons of methane in the atmosphere.
+Currently, there are only about 5 gigatons of methane in the atmosphere.
 But the amount of methane in the Arctic is in the hundreds of gigatons.

 As Earth warms up, this has the potential to unlock methane from permafrost as a positive feedback loop.
-And methane is 25 times better at trapping heat then carbon dioxide
+And methane is 25 times better at trapping heat than carbon dioxide

 For permafrost, what happens in the north doesn’t stay in the north.
 This means there could be big changes for the rest of the world as well.

 The permafrost is a solid layer of permanently frozen ground, most of which is located in the Northern Hemisphere.

 Understanding how these layers interact with one another is an important part of understanding the climatic processes and how it contributes to climate change.